Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Introduction

 Medical image segmentation plays an essential role in healthcare applications, including disease diagnosis, treatment planning and clinical research~\citep{Smistad_2015_MedIA}.
 In recent years, many deep learning-based techniques have been developed for medical image segmentation, achieving high performance in terms of both speed and accuracy~\citep{Shen_2017_Review,litjens_2017_survey}.
 However, training a deep neural network generally requires a large amount of labeled data.
 In medical imaging, acquiring and manually labeling such a large dataset is extremely challenging for several reasons.
 First, labeling medical images is time-consuming and expensive as it requires experienced human observers with domain expertise.
 Second, collecting and sharing large datasets across clinical sites is difficult due to data privacy and ethical issues.
 As a result, it is typical that only a small number of labeled images are available for training a neural network, which hinders the deployment of effective deep learning solutions for healthcare applications.

-To improve data efficiency for training, data augmentation approaches have been proposed~\citep{Shorten_2019_Big_Data_Survey}, which aim to increase the diversity of the available training data without collecting and manually labeling new data.
+To alleviate the data scarcity problem, data augmentation approaches have been proposed~\citep{Shorten_2019_Big_Data_Survey}, which aim to increase the diversity of the available training data without collecting and manually labeling new data.
 Conventional data augmentation methods mainly focus on applying simple \emph{random} transformations to labeled images.
 These random transformations include intensity transformations (e.g. pixel-wise noise or image-wise brightness and contrast adjustment) and geometric transformations (e.g. affine or elastic transformations).
 Most of these transformations perform basic image manipulations without taking image contents into account or accounting for downstream tasks, which may introduce redundant data points that does not necessarily improve generalization~\citep{Miyato_2018_PAMI_VAT}.

+\revise{ In this work, we introduce a generic adversarial data augmentation framework (\advchain), aiming at improving both the \emph{diversity} and \emph{effectiveness} of training data for medical image segmentation tasks. \advchain\ improves data diversity with \emph{dynamic data augmentation}, generating randomly chained photo-metric and geometric transformations to resemble realistic complex data variation at training.
+Different from conventional random data augmentation approaches, \advchain\ allows to optimize the underlying transformation parameters in arbitrarily chained transformations (providing they are differentiable).
+By taking both image information and the current network fragility into account to optimize the transformation parameters, \advchain\ improves the `hardness' of augmented images to better regularize the network training (Sec.\ref{sec:3.1})}.